Slow Cooker Chicken Fajitas

 • Cook on high for 3 hours or on low for 6 hours.
 If you cook longer it will also taste fine, but cutting may be more difficult because the chicken will break down easier.

-• Squeeze fresh lime juice over the top of your chicken (do not add before, it won't have the same flavor after cooking for so long).
+• Just before serving, squeeze fresh lime juice over the top of your chicken.
+(Do not add lime juice before, it won't have the same flavor after cooking for so long. )

 • Garnish with cilantro (optional).